jccuevas/cpp-docs.es-es/docs/mfc/reference/colecontrol-class.md

 ##  <a name="refresh"></a>  COleControl::Refresh

-Vuelva a dibujarse el control OLE obliga a.
+Fuerza a que se vuelva a dibujar el control OLE.

 ```
 void Refresh();